Digital Media Lab Policies:

 The Libraries also follow University policies for…

-Bicycles must remain outside the library buildings.
+Bicycles and scooters must remain outside the library buildings.
 Please refer to the University Transportation & Parking webpages

 Smoking is prohibited in any University building, including the libraries, and within 100 feet of all University facilities.
 Electronic cigarettes are not permitted in campus libraries.

 Solicitation is not permitted in the libraries.
 See the University's policy on the “The Use of Surfaces, Bulletin Boards, and Spaces”.